Calinou/godot-builds-ci/README.md

 # Godot Builds (using CI services)

-This repository contains files for usage by GitLab CI and Travis CI.
+This repository contains files for usage by GitLab CI and Azure Pipelines.

 ## [Download builds](https://hugo.pro/projects/godot-builds/)